 When I bought my first AR15, it came with a fixed carry handle and a match-grade heavy H-BAR barrel.
-It was crazy accurate, unreasonably heavy and deviated away from one of the greatest advantages of the AR15 over other designs – modularity.
+It was crazy accurate, unreasonably heavy, and deviated away from one of the greatest advantages of the AR15 over other designs — modularity.

 Sure, I could have replaced the upper with a flat-top one, but since I purchased my first gun while still in college, funds were very tight.
-I loved that gun, but always felt like it was holding me back since I couldn’t easily mount optics that wouldn’t require an awkward cheek weld.
+I loved that gun but always felt like it was holding me back since I couldn’t easily mount optics that wouldn’t require an awkward cheek weld.

 So, a few months later when my buddy traded me his Bushmaster M4A3 clone with a removable carry handle, I was beyond excited to equip it with the latest and greatest optic on the market.
 I mulled around about the price and bought a Tasco that I successfully used to place decently in a local IPSC match and win myself an EOTech holosight.

-To be honest, I had forgotten about that event until recently, when I was looking at building a super lightweight fighting rifle.
-Something handy, accurate and virtually soldier-proof.
+To be honest, I had forgotten about that event until recently, when I was looking at building a super lightweight fighting rifle—something handy, accurate, and virtually soldier-proof.
 While this piece simply doesn’t accommodate the exhaustive list of upgrades/accessories I performed or added, it does provide the perfect place to discuss the fixed rear iron sight that I ended up choosing: the Blackhawk!
 Fixed backup iron sight.

 I’ll be honest, at first glance I was skeptical of the little BUIS.
-Not because it doesn’t look robust, or functional, but because of its simplicity.
+Not because it doesn’t look robust or functional, but because of its simplicity.
 The sight is only adjustable for windage, and that adjustment is in the style of an M16A1 sight.
 In practical terms, this means a shooter needs either a sight adjustment tool or a bullet to change the windage.

-As the wheel turns, the threaded aperture unit moves left or right, and shifts its location accordingly.
+As the wheel turns, the threaded aperture unit moves left or right and shifts its location accordingly.
 This shifts the point of aim by changing the alignment with the front sight post.
 Because the rear backup sight isn’t adjustable for drop, the front sight post must be adjusted accordingly to obtain a proper zero.

 That said, most shooters don’t change their zero once set, unless they change ammunition or are shooting at varying distances.
-But this is a backup iron sight, emphasis on backup.
+But this is a backup iron sight, with emphasis on backup.
 It’s not meant to be used as a primary aiming device, but could easily serve in that role.

-So, it makes since that it lacks some of the refinements of national match rear sights that have 1/8 MOA adjustments.
+So, it makes sense that it lacks some of the refinements of national match rear sights that have 1/8 MOA adjustments.
 In fact, the 6061-T6 aluminum backup sight is only adjustable in half minute of angle increments.
 Meaning, at 100 yards, each click will shift the impact of the round by half an inch – at 200 yards, one inch etcetera.

 The first test rifle was my Bravo Company Machine (BCM) M4-type carbine designed to closely replicate the C8 carbine from Diemaco / Cold Canada.
-This carbine is chambered in 5.56mm NATO standard ammunition, and is the target firearm the Blackhawk BUIS was designed for.
+This carbine is chambered in 5.56mm NATO standard ammunition and is the target firearm the Blackhawk BUIS was designed for.

 The previous rear sight I had used was adjustable for elevation, and needed that feature to properly obtain zero at 100 yards.
-The Blackhawk BUIS lacks that elevation adjustment, but was thankfully within a quarter inch (elevation wise) of factory point of aim.
+The Blackhawk BUIS lacks that elevation adjustment but was thankfully within a quarter-inch (elevation-wise) of factory point of aim.
 Windage was another story.